-As we begin to wind down this very snowy winter, many athletes are beginning to return to their cardio training and bringing it outdoors.
-We all could use a nice change of scenery and some fresh air.
+Spring has sprung, and it’s actually starting to feel like it!
+We all could use a nice change of scenery and some fresh air after months of virtual working and learning.
 So, as athletes are hopping off their treadmills and onto the road, there are a few things you need to keep in mind before hitting the pavement.

 Training load tendinopathy is one of the most common problems we see among runners in our practice.
 The worst part is that tendon problems can become very tricky and problematic if they aren’t treated correctly, and promptly.
 An abrupt change in training load is the prime offender for this running-related injury.
 You may think just because you’re running a few miles easily, then that means you can double it up or jump straight to hills….think again.
 A large increase in miles or change in your training type (such as tough intervals or big hills) can cause added stress on tendons, ligaments and bones, leaving runner’s in pain and oftentimes unable to continue training.
 Start with a steady routine!
 Correct form for training is so important in preventing injury.
 While slow and steady may not help you win the sprinting races, slow and steady, safe training will get you to race day and across the finish line injury free.